LLM-ABBA: Understanding time series via symbolic approximation: Experiments

 For the regression task, we evaluate these three pretrained LLMs on the Time Series Extrinsic Regression (TSER) benchmarking archive \cite{tan2021time}, which contains 19 time series datasets from 5 application domains, including Health Monitoring, Energy Monitoring, Environment Monitoring, Sentiment Analysis, and Forecasting\footnote{Monash regression data is available at \url{http://tseregression.org/}.}.
 To use as few symbols as possible, we initialize the setting of $\tol=0.01$ and $\alpha=0.01$.
 We also utilize the L2 loss for the regression training.
-Details of the implementation and datasets can be found in Table \ref{table:Hyperregression}.
+Details of the implementation and datasets can be found in \tablename~\ref{table:Hyperregression}.
 The evaluation metric is root-mean-square-error (RMSE).

-Experimenting on the TSER benchmark archive \cite{tan2021time}, the empirical results are shown in Table \ref{table:regressionAll}, in which for 15 out of 19 use-cases, LLM-ABBA outperforms the machine learning SOTA results.
+Experimenting on the TSER benchmark archive \cite{tan2021time}, the empirical results are shown in \tablename~\ref{table:regressionAll}, in which for 12 out of 19 use-cases, RoBERTa$_{large}$-ABBA outperforms the machine learning SOTA results, such as DrCIF~\cite{GuijoRubio2024} and FreshPRINCE~\cite{middlehurst2022freshprince}.
 We believe that LLM-ABBA can exploit the semantic information hiding beneath the time series in the task of time series regression.
+Using the same post-hoc two-tailed Nemenyi test to \cite{tan2021time}, \figurename~\ref{fig:regression_CD} shows that ReBERTa$_{large}$-ABBA is the most accurate algorithm with an average rank of $2.72$.
+The critical difference (CD) is $7.356$.
+There are 23 regressors, and 20 of them come from \cite{GuijoRubio2024}.
 ABBA is able to provide COPs to LLMs by compressing and digitizing time series to symbols, which finally results in the change of embedding space by using adaption fine-tuning methods.

-\subsection{Time Series Forecasting Tasks}
+\subsection{Time series forecasting tasks}

-For time series forecasting, we experimented on 4 well-established benchmarks: ETT datasets (including 4 subsets: ETTh1, ETTh2, ETTm1, ETTm2) \cite{zhou2021informer,wu2021autoformer}.
-Details of the implementation and datasets can be found in Table \ref{table:Hyperforecasting}.
-The input length of the time series is $168$, and we use three different prediction horizons $H \in \{24, 96, 168\}$.
+For time series forecasting, we experimented on 4 well-established benchmarks: ETT datasets (including 4 subsets: ETTh1, ETTh2, ETTm1, ETTm2) \cite{zhou2021informer}.
+Details of the implementation and datasets can be found in \tablename~\ref{table:Hyperregression}.
+The input length of the time series is $168$, and we use three different forecasting horizons $H \in \{24, 96, 168\}$.
 The evaluation metrics include MSE and MAE.